ubports/autopilot/docs/tutorial/getting_started.rst

 Using the Keyboard
 ##################

-All classes that derive from :class:`~autopilot.testcase.AutopilotTestCase` have a 'keyboard' attribute that is an instance of :class:`~autopilot.emulators.X11.Keyboard`.
+All classes that derive from :class:`~autopilot.testcase.AutopilotTestCase` have a 'keyboard' attribute that is an instance of :class:`~autopilot.emulators.input.Keyboard`.
 We recommend that test authors use this instance of the Keyboard class instead of creating new instances.
-The :class:`~autopilot.emulators.X11.Keyboard` class has several capabilities:
+The :class:`~autopilot.emulators.input.Keyboard` class has several capabilities:

 * **Typing Text**.
 The most common operation is typing text.
 This can be achieved by calling the 'type' method, like so::